Bethpage State Park (Black Course)

 Take Note…

 The great debate.
 The Black course has been widely portrayed as a solo A.W.
 Tillinghast design for as long as the course has been around.
 The state park’s website even asserts, “Famed golf course architect A.W.
 Tillinghast was hired to design and oversee construction of three new golf courses (Black, Red, and Blue) as well as modify the Lenox Hills Course which became the Green Course.”
 Ahead of the 2002 U.S. Open, Joe Burbeck, son of longtime superintendent Joseph H. Burbeck, spoke out about the role his father had played in the design of the Black Course.
 This motivated golf historians to do some digging.
 It turns out that the official history of the Long Island State Parks noted in 1959, “The four golf courses constructed as work-relief projects were designed and constructed under the direction of Joseph H. Burbeck, the Superintendent of the park, with A.W.
 Tillinghast, internationally known golf architect, as consultant.”
-It is still debated on how much design input and construction work was completed by either Burbeck or Tillinghast, but it's reasonable to conclude that both men contributed to the Black Course.
+It is still debated on how much design input and construction work was completed by either Burbeck or Tillinghast, but it's reasonable to conclude that both men made important contributions to the Black Course.

 Abandoned.
 As World War II began to ramp up, maintenance stopped on the Black and Blue courses.
 Both sat abandoned for three years before being revived in the spring of 1945.
 What if the Black had never reopened and been lost after only six years of operation?
-We’re glad that wasn’t the outcome.
+We’re glad that wasn’t the outcome. -Matt Rouches

 Course Profile